syedshaistha/Health-Assistant-Multiple-Disease-Prediction-with-AI-Chatbot/README.md

 streamlit run app.py

-🔹 Step 5: Access the Application
+🔹 Step 5: Open in Browser

-Open your browser and go to:

 http://localhost:8501

-You can now:

-Predict diseases using ML models

-Interact with the AI health chatbot
+🤖 Chatbot API Configuration (Important)

+The chatbot feature uses an external API.
+For security reasons, API keys are NOT included in this repository.

+🔐 Option 1: Using .env file (Local Setup)

+Create a .env file in the root directory:

+CHATBOT_API_KEY=your_api_key_here

+Make sure .env is added to .gitignore.

+🔐 Option 2: Using Streamlit Secrets

+Create the file:

+.streamlit/secrets.toml

+Add:

+CHATBOT_API_KEY = "your_api_key_here"

+📌 Without configuring the API key:

+Disease prediction features will work ✅

+Chatbot feature will be disabled ❌

-#⚠️ Disclaimer
+⚠️ Disclaimer

-This application is intended for educational and academic purposes only.
+This application is developed only for educational and academic purposes.
-It should not be used as a substitute for professional medical advice.
+It is not a substitute for professional medical advice or diagnosis.

-#👩‍💻 Author
+👩‍💻 Author

 Shaistha Sulthana
 Mini Project – Health Assistant - Multiple Disease Prediction with AI Chatbot

+🌟 Future Enhancements

+More disease prediction modules

+Advanced chatbot responses

+User authentication

+Cloud deployment